 PROS / Device purchases at U.S. Cellular are very flexible: You can buy phones upfront, in installments or even on contract.

-CONS / Its expense is on par with Verizon or AT&T, despite offering staggeringly limited 4G LTE coverage.
+CONS / Pricing is on par with Verizon or AT&T, despite offering staggeringly limited 4G LTE coverage.

-U.S. Cellular is one of the oldest cell phone providers in the United States, but it's far from the best.
-It operates the fifth-largest independently owned network in the country, yet that network only covers a fraction of Americans.
-You can get 3G coverage across the country thanks to partnerships with other carriers, but U.S. Cellular's 4G LTE towers only cover Iowa, Nebraska, Oklahoma, Maine and select counties across a smattering of other states.
+U.S. Cellular is one of the oldest cell phone carriers in the United States, but it's far from the best.
+It operates the fifth-largest independently owned network in the country, yet that network only covers a fraction of Americans – just 23 states.
+To cover the country, U.S. Cellular relies on roaming agreements from other carriers.
+Currently, 90 percent of U.S. Cellular's customers access to 4G LTE coverage across the nation thanks to partnerships with other carriers.

-For those who live inside that region, U.S. Cellular is a solid carrier that offers decent plans, great call quality and some of the best customer service around.
-Its smartphone selection is varied, with top-tier flagships like the iPhone 6s, the Galaxy S7 and the LG G5.
-You can also buy cheap, good-quality feature phones and second-tier smartphones, sign up for a prepaid plan for your family, and trust that the company will treat you well.
+If you live within the company’s coverage area, U.S. Cellular is a solid carrier choice.
+It offers decent plans, great call quality and some of the best customer service around.
+Its smartphone selection is varied, with top-tier flagships like the iPhone 7, the Galaxy S8 and the LG V20.
+You can also buy cheap, good-quality feature phones and second-tier smartphones.

-In terms of pricing and features, U.S. Cellular's cell phone plans are comparable to what other carriers offer, though they’re not as cheap.
-You can get unlimited talk and text and 3GB of data for $60 a month or a four-line family plan with 10GB of shared data for $130.
+In terms of pricing and features, U.S. Cellular's cell phone plans are comparable to those of other carriers, though they’re not as cheap.
+You can get unlimited talk and text and 6GB of data for $50 a month or a four-line family plan with 2GB of data per person for $120.
 These plans don’t come with free music or video streaming, but they’re straightforward and let you buy new phones in either a lump sum or in monthly installments.

 Assuming you live within U.S. Cellular's primary coverage area, the company provides a solid alternative to some of the bigger names in mobile.
 It doesn't have the best cell phone plans or service around, but it's well known for customer service and satisfaction.
 If you want to sign up with a sizable cell carrier that still has a small-town feel, U.S. Cellular is a decent choice.